premthomas/autonomous_driving/README.md

   1. Most of the data (frames in the video) was shaky causing a serious loss of data.
   2. The data was not labeled.
 We don't know what action was taken at the point in the video.
 Manually labeling these images would be extremely time consuming.

-Therefore we intend on using a simulator like Carla to create our data.
-By modifying the program, we can get a frame of a driving session along with the action taken at the frame.
+Therefore, we will use a simulator like Carla to create our data.
+By modifying the program, we can get frames of a driving session along with the action taken at a frame-level.

-Here are four frames from Carla along with the data from the vehicle.
+Here are four frames from Carla along with the (action) data from the vehicle.

 ![00043824-20200226-203231-Prem](https://user-images.githubusercontent.com/41816491/75571162-a616f180-5a26-11ea-8ca4-d5b96b742fb3.png)